 Cacao has been grown for over 3,000 years in Central America and Mexico and is produced from the seeds of the cacao tree, which is native to South America.
 The Maya and Aztec cultures both used the cacao beans, but it was not the sweet treat we think of today.
 It was fermented and made into a drink that was often flavored with chili peppers as well.
 Modern chocolate is made from cocoa, which is produced from roasted and ground cacao beans.

 04 of 10

 Corn makes its way into many recipes in Africa, including koki (an African tamale).
 It is the basis to Italy's creamy polenta and is called tōmorokoshi in Japan, where it is basted with soy sauce and grilled.
 It is an American staple, from on the cob to sweet corn from the can.
-Before the Pilgrims discovered it in Truro, Massachusetts, on Cape Cod, it was a thriving crop in Mexico.
+Before colonizers of America discovered Indigenous peoples' corn in the Massachusetts town of Truro, on Cape Cod, it was a thriving crop in Mexico.

-Over 5,000 years ago, Native Americans were cultivating maize in what is now Mexico.
+Over 5,000 years ago, Indigenous peoples were cultivating maize in what is now Mexico.
 The term "corn" is a generic English word for any granular particle, most often used when referring to cereal grains.
 The early English colonizers called Indigenous tribes' staple crop "Indian grain," then, "Indian corn," which was later shortened to simply "corn."
-Corn was vital for the survival of the first European settlers since it produced much more grain from an acre of land than any other crop.Continue to 5 of 10 below.
+Corn was vital for the survival of the first European colonizers since it produced much more grain from an acre of land than any other crop.Continue to 5 of 10 below.

 05 of 10

 Although you may associate papaya with the Caribbean Islands, Thailand's national dish, som tam, is a sweet and spicy salad made from unripe, green papaya.
 This fruit was originally cultivated in what is now Southern Mexico thousands of years ago, but it has made its way all across the globe.

 06 of 10